getgrav/grav-learn/pages/2/03.themes/04.twig-tags-filters-functions/02.filters/doc.md

 [codesh-group]
 [codesh=twig title="Twig"]
-'one sentence. two sentences'|truncate(5, true)|raw
+'one not so long sentence. two sentences'|truncate(5, true)|raw [/codesh]
-[/codesh]
 [codesh=txt title="Output"]
-one sentence.&hellip;
+one not&hellip;
 [/codesh]
 [/codesh-group]

-Truncates to closest sentence-end after 5 characters.
+With the second argument set to `true`, truncates at the first break character at or after the character limit.
+The default break character is a space, so this example ends after `one not`, not at the end of the sentence.

+The third argument sets a different break character.
+For example, `truncate(5, true, '.')` returns `one not so long sentence&hellip;` for the same input.
+The period is not included in this truncated result; this option does not detect sentence boundaries.

 > [!CAUTION]
 > The `|raw` Twig filter should be used with the default `&hellip;` (elipsis) padding element in order for it to render with Twig auto-escaping